couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

  * `count` : can be 0 or 1.
 Number of times any node in a cluster can be automatically failed-over.
-After one auto-failover occurs, count is set to 1 and Couchbase server will not perform auto-failure for the cluster again again unless you reset the count to 0.
-If you want to failover more than one node at a time in a cluster, you will need to do so manually. do it manually.
+After one auto-failover occurs, count is set to 1 and Couchbase server will not perform auto-failure for the cluster again unless you reset the count to 0.
+If you want to failover more than one node at a time in a cluster, you will need to do so manually.

 Possible errors include: